 - A calm company that cares about its employees, physically and mentally.
 For instance, we offer monthly chair massages, healthy lunches, and a very green office.
 On top of that: we don’t do overtime.

-- An agile environment with a lot of freedom, responsibility, and flexibility to shape your working life to your personal life.
+- An agile environment with a lot of freedom, responsibility, and flexibility to achieve a work/life balance that fits you.

-- We provide you with all the hardware you need to do your job, such as a standing desk, multiple screens, monitor glasses, and so on.
+- We provide you with all the hardware you need to do your job, such as a sit/standing desk, multiple screens, monitor glasses, and so on.

 - An attractive salary and secondary benefits.